Bayesian versus frequentist statistics

 Both methods assume that the data collection and aggregation methods are free from bias and both involve assumptions and prior beliefs, but used in different ways.
 Any time you choose a statistical model under either framework, you are using your prior beliefs about the data generating process.
 How the statistical branches use assumptions and prior beliefs is different.

-Now that you understand the differences between frequentist and Bayesian statistics, this section provides a brief overview of some of the reasons use Bayesian statistics in our experimentation platform.
+Now that we have explained the difference between frequentist and Bayesian statistics, this section offers a brief overview of when to use each approach in our Experimentation platform.

 Interpretability